 Etc. I will let you imagine what the arts class supply list looked like!!

 Of course, you also need sports clothing and a bag to put it all in.
 Books are usually supplied by schools.
-If you read French, have a look at this website which has some of the lists submitted by schools for parents.
+Even the French Ministry for Education has recommendations as to what is necessary.

 This year, it is estimated that parents will spend roughly €136 on a 12-year old's back to school supplies.
 Multiply this by the number of children you have and the number of years they spend at school and the sum is quite substantial.
 Supermarkets compete really hard for parents' custom during that time.
 Entire sections of supermarkets are turned into back to school supply heavens (or hells).
 And the choice of HB pencils and blue cartridges are dazzling!
 I have never seen anything like it outside of France.
 There are specialist art shops that stock large arrays of similar products.
 But we are talking here about mainstream every day shopping aisles and sections.
 Just have a look at the amount of different types of large line patterned sheets you can buy at this online store.
 It can be quite overwhelming.

 As little kids, we used to treasure our first few items to go to school.
 For me, this was part of the tradition of going back to school.
 I still love looking at the shelves of the French supermarkets filled with exercise books and pens.
 I am not sure, I would enjoy filling the trolley with them as a mum though.